Britain's centuries-old Royal Mail eyes end of state control

 “We’ll look at that (IPO) when it comes,” he said.
 “The share offer to staff doesn’t seem to have achieved a great deal in calming the waters there, does it?”

-Pay and conditions at Royal Mail compare favorably to the private sector.
-Unions also say privatization could jeopardize Royal Mail’s six-days-a-week, anywhere Universal Service Obligation (USO), speculating that Saturday services and expensive rural deliveries could be axed in pursuit of profit.
+Pay and conditions at Royal Mail compare favourably to the private sector.
+Unions also say privatisation could jeopardise Royal Mail’s six-days-a-week, anywhere Universal Service Obligation (USO), speculating that Saturday services and expensive rural deliveries could be axed in pursuit of profit.

 Royal Mail says the USO is enshrined in law and a change of ownership won’t bring changes to worker wages and conditions.
 Britain’s network of post offices, many of them lifelines for small rural communities, will remain in state hands.

 Royal Mail struggled after 2006 when UK postal services were fully liberalized.
-In the past decade 50,000 jobs have been cut and 25 mail centers have shut.
+In the past decade 50,000 jobs have been cut and 25 mail centres have shut.

-It says that with privatization comes access to the external capital it needs to reshape a letter-led business, where numbers fell by 5 million last year, toward a growing parcels market.
+It says that with privatisation comes access to the external capital it needs to reshape a letter-led business, where numbers fell by 5 million last year, toward a growing parcels market.

 With that in mind, Royal Mail wants cash for things like bigger vans, tracking services and automating machinery.